 1967 – 1970

 The debut logo features geometric shapes with an “H” and “D” in the background.
 They are taken from the name of the Hyundai company and are its abbreviation.
-The H has an elongated right leg, which looks like a miniature spike protruding above the second letter.
+The H has an elongated right leg, which resembles a miniature spike protruding above the second letter.
 The “D” has a rounded right side.
 A large bracket with an acute angle on the left serves as a background.
-She, in turn, is located against the background of a large thin ring.
+She, in turn, is located against the background of a large, thin ring.
 The color of the emblem is monochrome – black and white.

 1970 – 1978